Adventure Possible

 The Adventure Possible life borrows five years from retirement.
 Inspired by Stefan Sagmeister.

-In such a model, beginning with age 25 as the first year of income producing work, we have five distinct opportunities for adventure.
+In our model, beginning with age 25 as the first year of income producing work, we structure five distinct opportunities for adventure.

-We work hard for about seven years, and then we take a year off from work for adventure, giving us a one year adventure at ages 33, 41, 49, 57, and 65.
+We work hard for about seven years, and then we take a year off from work for adventure.

-Depending on your interests, capabilities, and situation, the adventure that you choose will be unique to you and suited for your life and circumstances at a given time.
+Depending on your interests, capabilities, and situation, the adventure that you choose will be unique and suited for your life and circumstances at a given time.

-In our situation, we are opting to spend our year of adventure RVing around America, an adventure better suited for a family of four with two toddlers than, say, thru-hiking the Pacific Crest Trail (PCT).
+When we were in our early 30s with two small children, we opted to spend our year of adventure RVing around America, an adventure better suited for a family of four with two toddlers than, say, thru-hiking the Pacific Crest Trail (PCT).

-The RV adventure provides a greater level of comfortable living standards, easier access to medical services when needed, and varied entertainment activities for children, all of which will help my family and me have a successful and mostly joyful adventure.
+The RV adventure provides a greater level of comfortable living standards, easier access to medical services when needed, and varied entertainment activities for children, all of which would help us have a successful and mostly joyful adventure.
 Attempting to thru-hike the PCT while carrying all of our gear and two children on our backs would be horrible.

 Fast forward about twenty years to when I’m fifty years old.
-My kids will be off to college, and my adventure then will be unique to my circumstances, physical fitness, interests, and mentality at that time, whatever they may be.
+Our kids will be off to college or working on their own, and our adventure at that time will need to suit our circumstances, physical fitness, interests, and mentality at that time, whatever they may be.

-Since your interests and situation will change over seven or so years, making an adventure suitable means being flexible in your concept of the ideal adventure.
+Since your interests and situation will change over five to seven years, making an adventure suitable means being flexible in your concept of the ideal adventure.

-Be willing to evolve your concept of the ideal adventure
+Be willing to adapt your concept of the ideal adventure

-However, don’t become unflinchingly married to the adventure idea that you have now.
+However, don’t become uncompromisingly fixed to the adventure idea you have.

 Over years of working and living, your interests and situation will change.
 As a result, your concept of the ideal adventure will need to evolve as well.